hackal/Exp/README.md

 })
 ```

 ### Recommendations
-Exp includes a utility for working with Exponea recommendations. `exp-rcm` directive, works the same way as `exp-for` but it does a little more work in the background to make our lives easier.
+Exp includes a utility for working with Exponea recommendations.
+You **must use** the `context` option in the constructor to pass the Exponea JS SDK.
+Afterwards, use the `exp-rcm` directive, which works the same way as `exp-for` but it does a little more work in the background to make our lives easier.
 Below is an example of using `exp-rcm` for rendering 4 products with their image, name, price and link in a table:
 ```html
 <div>